joffreyBerrier/vue-spreadsheet/README.md

-  :drag-to-fill                   | Boolean    | That activates drag to fill :headers                        | Array      | That contains headers :new-data                       | Object     | That contains the type of data when you have empty cell in a row :sort-header                    | Boolean    | That activates sort button on header :submenu-tbody                  | Array      | That contains the submenu-tbody :submenu-thead                  | Array      | That contains the submenu-thead :tbody-data                     | Array      | That contains data :tbody-index                    | Boolean    | That displays the index of each row on the left of the table v-on-thead-submenu-click-{#}    | Function   | {#} - Name of the function declared on **submenu-thead** v-on:tbody-input-change         | Function   | When the **input changes** v-on:tbody-nav-backspace        | Function   | When you press backspace on cell (event, actualElement, actualCol, rowIndex, colIndex)
+  :drag-to-fill                   | Boolean    | That activates drag to fill :headers                        | Array      | That contains headers :new-data                       | Object     | That contains the type of data when you have empty cell in a row :select-position                | Object     | That contains a top and left position you want to add to the select :sort-header                    | Boolean    | That activates sort button on header :submenu-tbody                  | Array      | That contains the submenu-tbody :submenu-thead                  | Array      | That contains the submenu-thead :tbody-data                     | Array      | That contains data :tbody-index                    | Boolean    | That displays the index of each row on the left of the table :style-wrap-vue-table           | Object     | That contains style of the wrapper tableVue v-on-thead-submenu-click-{#}    | Function   | {#} - Name of the function declared on **submenu-thead** v-on:tbody-input-change         | Function   | When the **input changes** v-on:tbody-nav-backspace        | Function   | When you press backspace on cell (event, actualElement, actualCol, rowIndex, colIndex)